-All RCTS Bulldogs, friends of "Old Randolph", and community supporters are cordially invited to attend the 2017 Reunion Centennial events July 21-23.
+All RCTS Bulldogs, friends of "Old Randolph", and community supporters were cordially invited to attend the 2017 Reunion Centennial events July 21-23.
 This image was used on the front of t-shirts being sold to raise scholarship funds.
 Principal Thigpen is shown with 4th and 5th classes of 1936.

 Read about this remarkable woman educator.
 We owe her and all the other highly dedicated principals, teachers, and support personnel a debt we can only repay by never forgetting her dedication to RCTS during its early days of existence and by supporting the aspirations of today's generation of students.
 BULLDOGS FOREVER!

 RCTS 8th graders pose in front of the 1919 RCTS building for with Principal E. S. Peoples in 1940.
 This image was used on the back of the 2017 t-shirt sold to raise funds for the RCTSSF.